The Florida Bar

 |Board Certification Applications for Lawyers|

-Board Certification CLE credit hours are now available online.
+View your Board Certification CLE credit hours online.
 Log in to your My Florida Bar account, and select “Show More” in the My Board Certifications section.
-Check “Show All” and select aviation law from the drop down menu.
+Check “Show All” and select Aviation Law from the drop down menu.
 Select the “Credit History” tab.

 Recertification File Extension

-1. You submitted an Initial Application for Certification by August 31, 2014 which was approved, but you were unable to sit for the 2015 Aviation Law Exam.
+1. You submitted an Initial Application for Certification by August 31, 2016 which was approved, but you were unable to sit for the 2017 Aviation Law exam.

-2. You submitted an Initial Application for Certification by August 31, 2014 which was approved, you took the 2015 Aviation Law Exam, but you were unsuccessful in obtaining a passing score.
-(Please note if you were unsuccessful on the 2014 and 2015 exam, you are not eligible to apply for the 2016 Aviation Law Exam, but you may reapply in 2017 by submitting the Initial Application for Certification.)
+2. You submitted an Initial Application for Certification by August 31, 2016 which was approved, you took the 2017 Aviation Law exam, but you were unsuccessful in obtaining a passing score.
+(Please note if you were unsuccessful on the 2016 and 2017 exam, you are not eligible to apply for the 2018 Aviation Law exam, but you may reapply for the 2019 exam by submitting the Initial Application for Certification.)

 Examination Format and Scoring